huynhhuyhn/blog/content/post/introducing_snapbyte.md

 author = "huyhunhngc"
-title = "Introducing Snapbyte – A Flexible Edge Caching and File Delivery System" date = "2025-08-01" description = "We’re excited to announce the launch of **Snapbyte**, a new caching and content delivery platform designed for developers and businesses that need reliable, scalable, and cost-efficient file distribution." tags = [
+title = "Introducing Snapbyte – A Flexible Edge Caching and File Delivery System" date = "2025-08-01" description = "Snapbyte — a new caching and content delivery platform designed for developers and businesses that need reliable, scalable, and cost-efficient file distribution." tags = [
     "CDN", "Caching", "Intelligent"
 ]